elvis-epx/IoT/README.md

 flow sensor, using a potentiometer to change the pulse frequency.
 We use an AVR Nano so the output is 5V, like the real flow sensor, so we can be sure the level shifter is doing its job.

+## Network configuration

+Wi-Fi and MQTT broker are configured via serial console and saved in flash memory, so there is no need to hardcode these values in the build image.

+In serial console, send the `!help` command to see the available configurations, as well as other assorted commands.